jamestomasino/blog.tomasino.org/content/post/day-two.md

 Processing our residency had no charge.
 It didn't strike me as odd until I compared it mentally with things in the United States.
 Everything in the US costs money.
-Remarkably, the charges for government services are often also taxed, which is worthy of an eye-brow raise.
+Remarkably, the charges for government services are often also taxed, which is worthy of an eyebrow raise.
 Just picking up a drivers license in Pennsylvania required going to a bunch of different places to get emissions tests (fee), inspection (fee), registration (fee).